citizenfx/fivem-docs/content/docs/support/resource-faq.md

 What does "prohibited logic" mean?
 ----------------------------------

 The resource in question likely contains malicious code.
 Sometimes another resource "infects" other resources, so be sure to check the code of the mentioned resource.
-Prohibited logic usually includes code that can infect other resources, or that impact your overall gameplay experience.
+Prohibited logic usually includes code that can infect other resources, or that impacts your overall gameplay experience.

 What are disallowed resources?
 ------------------------------